abhiyan007/HoneyShield/README.md

 ## Why I built this

 I was doing a security audit on my own PC and realized I had no visibility into who was scanning me.
-Windows Firewall blocks things silently — you never see what's actually hitting you.
+Windows Firewall blocks things silently;  you never see what's actually hitting you.
 I wanted something that would let me *watch* attackers in real time, capture what tools and credentials they're using, and actually do something about the ones that won't give up.

 So I built HoneyShield.
-It's been running on my machine 24/7 and the data it collects is genuinely interesting — automated bots hit common ports within hours of any IP being exposed.
+It's been running on my machine 24/7, and the data it collects is genuinely interesting.
+Automated bots hit common ports within hours of any IP being exposed.

 ---